 Ingredients:

-1 egg (any size)
+1 egg

 Instructions:

-- Cool and store in an air-tight container.
+- Store in an airtight container.

 Feel free to check out my YouTube channel and My Kitchen for more baking and cooking adventures.